domkris/AuthDemo/README.md

 {
 }
 ```
-This attribute is added to the classes that implement IAuditableEntity but for which we do not want to generate audit logs.<br>
+This attribute is added to the classes that implement IAuditableEntity, but for which we do not want to generate audit logs.<br>

  <br>
 <!--END ExcludeFromAuditLogAttribute ------------------------------------------------------------------------------------------------------------------------------->